 The Company, as lessor, granted lease concessions on some of its sales-type finance leases for equipment and automobiles.
-The concessions primarily consist of six-month extension programs whereby lease payments currently due are deferred and shifted to the end of the lease term.
+Equipment lease concessions primarily consists of interest-only payments for a six-month period.
+Regular lease payments resume after the six-month period and the maturity date is extended by six months.
+Automobile lease concessions primarily consist of six-month extension programs whereby lease payments currently due are deferred and shifted to the end of the lease term.
 Interest income continues to accrue during the deferral period.
+As of September 30, 2020, the Company has not offered a material amount of additional concessions.

 The Company, as lessor, leases and subleases real property to lessee tenants under operating leases.
-As of June 30, 2020, no material lease concessions have been granted to lessees.
+As of September 30, 2020, no material lease concessions have been granted to lessees.
 The Company, as lessee, also leases real estate property for branch locations, ATM locations, and office space.
-As of June 30, 2020, the Company has not requested any lease concessions.
+As of September 30, 2020, the Company has not requested any lease concessions.